Corner Gas

 Corner Gas is a Canadian television sitcom created by Brent Butt.
 The series ran for six seasons from 2004 to 2009.
-Re-runs still air on CTV, CTV2, CTV Comedy Channel, Much, MTV, E! and are streaming on Crave and Amazon Prime.
+Reruns still air on CTV, CTV2, CTV Comedy Channel, Much, and E!, and are streaming on Crave and Amazon Prime.
 The series was followed by a feature film titled Corner Gas: The Movie, with the entire cast reprising their roles.
 The film was released for a limited theatrical run in December 2014.

 Deriving its name from the roadside gas station in the fictional town of Dog River, Saskatchewan, Corner Gas is the only gas station for 60 km in any direction.
-Brent Leroy (Brent Butt) is the proprietor of the station and Wanda Dollard (Nancy Robertson) works at the station's convenience store as a retail assistant.
+Brent Leroy (Butt) is the proprietor of the station, which was formerly owned by his father, Oscar (Eric Peterson).
+Wanda Dollard (Nancy Robertson) works at the station's convenience store as a retail assistant.
 An adjoining coffee shop, The Ruby, is owned by Lacey Burrows (Gabrielle Miller), who inherited it from her Aunt Ruby.

 The series completed its run following broadcast of its sixth season on April 13, 2009, with a total of 107 episodes.
 The show averaged one million viewers per episode.
 Corner Gas received six Gemini Awards, and was nominated almost 70 times for various awards.

 On April 6, 2009, Saskatchewan premier Brad Wall signed a proclamation that declared April 13, 2009, "Corner Gas Day" in Saskatchewan.

 Production of an animated adaptation, Corner Gas Animated, was announced in December 2016, and premiered on The Comedy Network on April 2, 2018, featuring the complete original cast voicing their original characters, save for Janet Wright, who died in November 2016, the month prior to announcement.
-The role of Emma is voiced in the animated version by actress Corrine Koslo.
+The role of Emma is voiced in the animated version by Corrine Koslo.

 Production

 Concept

 The series was created by Canadian comedian Brent Butt, who imagined what his life might be like had he remained in a small Saskatchewan town rather than pursuing stand-up comedy.
 He originally developed the storyline for CTV and The Comedy Network.

-The show focuses on the lifestyle of small-town folk; though set in a small town in Saskatchewan, it is not chiefly about Saskatchewan or Canada, but rather the day-to-day interactions of the residents of Dog River.
+Corner Gas references many tropes about Canadian identity, often ironically.
+The show focuses on the lifestyle of small-town folk; though set in a small town in Saskatchewan, its stories are not chiefly about Saskatchewan or Canada, but rather the day-to-day interactions of the residents of Dog River.